-Certain portfolio company investments are subject to contractual restrictions on sales.
-The amortized cost represents the original cost adjusted for the amortization of discounts and premiums, as applicable, on debt investments using the effective interest method.
-Investment contains a variable rate structure, subject to an interest rate floor.
-Variable rate investments bear interest at a rate that may be determined by reference to either London Interbank Offered Rate ("LIBOR" or "L") (which can include one-, two-, three- or six-month LIBOR), Canadian Dollar Offered Rate ("CDOR" or "C"), Bank Bill Swap Bid Rate ("BSY" or "B") or an alternate base rate (which can include the Federal Funds Effective Rate or the Prime Rate or "P"), at the borrower's option, which reset periodically based on the terms of the credit agreement.
-For investments with multiple interest rate contracts, the interest rate shown is the weighted average interest rate in effect at March 31, 2019.
-This portfolio company is not a qualifying asset under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act").
-Under the 1940 Act, the Company may not acquire any non-qualifying assets unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets.
-Non-qualifying assets represented 16.5% of total assets.
-(2)(3)(4)
+- (a) Contains a variable rate structure.
+Bears interest at a rate determined by three-month LIBOR. - (b) Interest rate swap was terminated or matured during the period. - (c) Instrument is used in a hedge accounting relationship.
+The associated change in fair value is recorded along with the change in fair value of the hedged item within interest expense. - (d) \$2.5 million in aggregate notional value of these instruments is no longer designated as instruments in a hedge accounting relationship.
+The associated change in fair value of the de-designated portion is recorded within unrealized gain/(loss). - (e) The fair market value of this instrument is presented net with the \$2.5 million in aggregate notional value of instruments no longer designated as instruments in a hedge accounting relationship. - (1) Certain portfolio company investments are subject to contractual restrictions on sales. - (2) The amortized cost represents the original cost adjusted for the amortization of discounts and premiums, as applicable, on debt investments using the effective interest method. - (3) Investment contains a variable rate structure, subject to an interest rate floor.
+Variable rate investments bear interest at a rate that may be determined by reference to either London Interbank Offered Rate ("LIBOR" or "L"), Euro Interbank Offer Rate ("Euribor" or "E"), Canadian Dollar Offered Rate ("CDOR" or "C"), Secured Overnight Financing Rate ("SOFR") which may also contain a credit spread adjustment depending on the tenor election, Bank Bill Swap Bid Rate ("BBSY" or "B"), Sterling Overnight Interbank Average Rate ("SONIA" or "S") or an alternate base rate (which can include the Federal Funds Effective Rate or the Prime Rate or "P"), all of which include an available tenor, selected at the borrower's option, which reset periodically based on the terms of the credit agreement.
+For investments with multiple interest rate contracts, the interest rate shown is the weighted average interest rate in effect at September 30, 2022. - (4) This portfolio company is not a qualifying asset under Section 55(a) of the Investment Company Act of 1940, as amended (the "1940 Act").
+Under the 1940 Act, the Company may not acquire any non-qualifying asset unless, at the time such acquisition is made, qualifying assets represent at least 70% of total assets.
+Non-qualifying assets represented 12.5% of total assets as of September 30, 2022. - (5) In addition to the interest earned based on the stated interest rate of this investment, which is the amount reflected in this schedule, the Company may be entitled to receive additional interest as a result of an arrangement with other members in the syndicate to the extent an investment has been allocated to "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any amounts due thereunder and the Company holds the "last out" tranche.